JamesIan-Bayonas/first-web-development/README.md

 # 🏛️ Archive: Freshman Year Web Project (202x)

 > **⚠️ NOTE TO RECRUITERS & DEVS:**
-> *This repository has been intentionally preserved in its original state to demonstrate my progression as a Software Engineer.
-It represents my technical knowledge during my first year of university.*
+> *This repository has been intentionally preserved in its original state to demonstrate my progression as a an Individual pursuing tech.
+It represents my technical knowledge during my first year of college.*

 ---